act360/internship-trial-task/README.md

   * Join date
   * About
 ### Dashboard
-* Admin should be able to see the list of all the employees of all the departments.
+* Admin should be able to see the list of all the employees of all departments.
-* Employee table list should show followings:
+* Employee table list should show the following:
   * Name
   * Age (For eg: 21 years)
   * Mobile